 Just because you’re pale does not mean you can’t have fun with your lips!
 You just need to do it right.
-Corals and light pinks always look good with pale skin.
+Corals and light pinks always look good on pale lips.

-So it’s really very easy, if you have warm undertones, then you need to stick to warm colours.
-These are like, red, pink, peach, orange, goldish and yellow.
-These all complement warm skin tone.
+So it’s really very easy if you have warm undertones, then you need to stick to warm colours.
+These are, red, pink, peach, orange, goldish and yellow.
+These all complement warm skin tones.